 As you’d expect of a Local Nature Reserve and a County Wildlife Site, the churchyard is quite rich in flora, fauna and insects – not forgetting the cave spiders in the undercroft.
 This page on the flowers, insects and graves, will tell you more (as will our ‘nature‘ page).

 Other links of interest are:

 - Map of St Denis’ churchyard – a Cambridgeshire County Council county wildlife site.

-- Leaflet – St Denis’ churchyard, a County Wildlife Site (Wildlife Trust).
+- Leaflet – St Denis’ churchyard county wildlife site (Wildlife Trust).

-- Species list 1978 to 2014 – a spreadsheet listing all the plants, bushes and trees in the churchyard (Wildlife Trust).
+- Species list 1978 to 2014 – a spreadsheet listing all the plants, bushes and trees in the churchyard (Wildlife Trust / Excel file).

-- Species list 2012 – a second spreadsheet listing all the churchyard’s plants, bushes and trees (Wildlife Trust).
+- Species list 2012 – a second spreadsheet listing all the churchyard’s plants, bushes and trees (Wildlife Trust / Excel file).

 - Churchyard management plan (SCDC).